 Our release cycle consists of three stages carried out over a three week period.
 This includes testing on our development environment, releasing a preview on our stage environment and finally, releasing on our production environment.
 The releases contain new features, beta features, improvements and bug fixes which you will find in the changelog.

 1. Development environment

-- Our technical use this environment to test new features and to test if reported issues have been fixed.
+- Our development team use this environment to test new features and to test if reported issues have been fixed.

-- Updated several times per day when new development is added to the release.
+- Updated several times a day when new developments are added.

 2. Stage environment

 - To prepare our users as to what they can expect from the new release, we aim to first deploy the release on our stage environment (stage.ans.app), one week in advance.
 This will give our users the chance to preview the new release.